-- 1) Verify that the venting, water piping, gas piping and electrical system are installed properly. - 2) Confirm all electrical, water and gas supplies are turned off at the source and that vent is clear of obstructions. - 3) Confirm that all manual shut-off gas valves between the boiler and gas source are closed. - 4) If not already done, flush the system to remove sediment, flux, and traces of boiler additives. - 5) Fill the boiler and hydronic system with water meeting the following requirements below (also see the NOTICE on the next page): - pH between 6.6 and 8.5 - Hardness less than 7 grains/gallon - Chlorides less than 125 ppm - Iron level less than 0.5 ppm - Copper level less than 0.1 ppm - Pressurize the system to at least 14.5 psi at the boiler
+- 1. Verify that the venting, water piping, gas piping and electrical system are installed properly. - 2.
+Confirm all electrical, water and gas supplies are turned off at the source and that vent is clear of obstructions. - 3.
+Confirm that all manual shut-off gas valves between the boiler and gas source are closed. - 4.
+If not already done, flush the system to remove sediment, flux, and traces of boiler additives. - 5.
+Fill the boiler and hydronic system with water meeting the following requirements below (also see the NOTICE on the next page): - pH between 6.6 and 8.5 - Hardness less than 7 grains/gallon - Chlorides less than 125 ppm - Iron level less than 0.5 ppm - Copper level less than 0.1 ppm - Pressurize the system to at least 14.5 psi at the boiler

 Burn Hazard.
-The maximum operating pressure of this boiler is 30 psig (210 kPa) or 80 psig (340 kPa), depending on the model and safety relief valve option selected.
+The maximum operating pressure of this boiler is 80 psig (340 kPa).
 Never exceed the maximum allowable working pressure on the heat exchanger ASME plate.

-- 6) Bleed air from the heat exchanger and piping system. - 7) Check all gas piping for leaks and purge piping sections that are filled with air.
+- 6. Bleed air from the heat exchanger and piping system. - 7.
+Check all gas piping for leaks and purge piping sections that are filled with air.
 Refer to the National Fuel Gas Code for additional information on testing and purging gas lines.